-Several classification methods including logistic regression model, random forest, support vector machine (SVM), and Bayes tree were used to construct effective diagnosis model for cancer prediction.
-No significant unbalances were found in the train and test dataset, which suggested the prediction model were creditable and stable.
+Several classification methods including logistic regression model, random forest, support vector machine (SVM), and Bayes tree were used to construct effective diagnosis models for cancer prediction.
+No significant unbalances were found in the train and test dataset, which suggested the prediction models were creditable and stable.
 Five-fold cross validation was used to evaluate the performance of the classifiers.
-In the present study, Bayes tree was the most powerful model for diagnosis of NSCLC, whose sensitivity (Sen), specificity (Spe) and classification accuracy (Acc) were 86%, 96% and 91% (Table 3).
-Other classification methods had similar performance.
-The worst classifier was the logistic regression.
-However, even the logistic regression model incorporated five gene methylation signature at AGTR1, GALR1, SLC5A8, ZMYND10 and NTSR1, adjusted with age, gender and smoking can reach the sensitivity 78% , specificity 97%, classification accuracy 87%, area under the curve (AUC)=0.906 (95% CI: 0.89-0.91).
+As a result, Bayes tree was the most powerful model for diagnosis of NSCLC, whose sensitivity (Sen), specificity (Spe) and classification accuracy (Acc) were 86%, 96% and 91% (Table 3), respectively.
+Other classification methods had similar performance and the worst classifier was the logistic regression.
+However, even the logistic regression model incorporated the same five genes above mentioned to construct a methylation panel, and the sensitivity, specificity, classification accuracy, and area under the curve (AUC) could reach to 78%, 97%, 87%, and 0.906 (95% CI: 0.89-0.91) after adjusted with age, gender and smoking.
 The logistic regression still showed the potential diagnostic significance of the five methylated genes.
 In addition, prediction abilities between smoking or non-smoking, adenocarcinoma or squamous cell carcinoma, early stage (I and II) or late stage (III and IV), and well or moderate and poor differentiation population were assessed under Bayes tree model.
-We found there is no significant differential performance between smoking (Acc=92.1%, 95% CI: 90.6%-93.6% ) or non-smoking (Acc=0.939, 95% CI: 0.935-0.943), adenocarcinoma (Acc=0.82, 95% CI: 0.72-0.92) or squamous cell carcinoma (Acc=0.94, 95% CI: 0.87-0.95), early stage (Acc=0.87, 95% CI: 0.75-0.87) or late stage (Acc=0.92, 95% CI: 0.82-0.92) while a significant difference (permutation test, P<10-10) was found between well or moderate (Acc=0.9, 95% CI:0.83-0.91) and low differentiation population (Acc=0.73, 95% CI: 0.5-0.74), which suggested further research should be considered in the future.
+We found there is no significant differential performance between smoking (Acc=92.1%, 95% CI: 90.6%-93.6% ) or non-smoking (Acc=0.939, 95% CI: 0.935-0.943), adenocarcinoma (Acc=0.82, 95% CI: 0.72-0.92) or squamous cell carcinoma (Acc=0.94, 95% CI: 0.87-0.95), early stage (Acc=0.87, 95% CI: 0.75-0.87) or late stage (Acc=0.92, 95% CI: 0.82-0.92), while a significant difference (permutation test, P<10-10) was found between well or moderate (Acc=0.9, 95% CI:0.83-0.91) and low differentiation population (Acc=0.73, 95% CI: 0.5-0.74), which suggested further research should be considered in the future.

 Discussion

 NSCLC early diagnosis and corresponding surgical intervention are taken as the most effective method to increase the survival time and to decrease the mortality of NSCLC death.
-Since the global change of DNA methylation occurred in the beginning of the carcinogenesis, DNA methylation has been considered as the most powerful biomarker for early detection, even screening.
+Since the global change of DNA methylation occurred in the beginning of the carcinogenesis, DNA methylation has been considered as the most powerful biomarker for early detection, even screening (ref).
 In present study, two stage biomarker discovery pipeline was applied to optimize the combination of DNA methylation biomarkers for NSCLC diagnosis.
 The optimal biomarker combination was identified using 107 genes in a large discovery dataset.
 A novel DNA methylation diagnosis panel of five genes (NTSR1, SLC5A8, GALR1, AGTR1 and ZMYND10) was identified.
 The DNA methylation diagnosis panel was then validated in another independent NSCLC study.
 A multi-loci DNA methylation detection method (MSD-SNuPET), was conducted to determine the absolute quantitative methylation level of the five genes in 150 pairs of NSCLC and adjacent normal tissues from Chinese Han population.
 In the validation stage, Bayes tree model shows highest sensitivity, specificity and accuracy for NSCLC diagnosis based on the five genes which is potential for clinical application.